Nashoba Community: Purpose

 Wright raised funds and recruited people.
 Among the first were the Englishman George Flower and his family, who had founded another settlement in Albion, Illinois.
-Wright could not raise sufficient monetary support and ended up using a good portion of her own fortune to buy land and slaves.
+The social reformer Emily Ronalds contributed £300 to the scheme.
+Wright could not raise sufficient monetary support however and ended up using a good portion of her own fortune to buy land and slaves.
 She called it "Nashoba," the Chickasaw word for "wolf."

 Nashoba is remembered as an egalitarian, interracial community, but it did not reach these goals.
 While Wright was a champion of emancipation, the slaves in the community were her property until they could buy themselves out.
 In "Revisiting Nashoba," Gail Bederman says, "Nashoba's continued commitment to colonization and fully compensated emancipation meant that its slaves remained both subordinates and, most fundamentally, property."

 When the compensated emancipation plan failed to produce results, Wright turned Nashoba into a kind of utopian community.
 The white members of the community became the trustees and were responsible for administering the property and making the decisions.
 The slaves could never become trustees.

 Wright left Nashoba in 1827 for Europe to recover from malaria.
 During her absence, the trustees managed the community, but by Wright's return in 1828, Nashoba had collapsed.
 At its largest, Nashoba had only 20 members.

 Nashoba is described briefly in Frances Trollope's 1832 book Domestic Manners of the Americans.
 She visited Nashoba with Wright in 1827 and lived in the United States for a few years.
 Her work was critical of American society for its lack of polish.
 She thought residents at Nashoba lacked both sufficient provisions and luxuries.